Small business payroll guide for Canadian employers

 - Regular remitters (AMWA under $25,000): remit by the 15th of the month following the pay period

-- Accelerated remitters (AMWA $25,000 to $99,999): remit twice monthly.
-Payments for the first half of the month are due by the 25th day of the same month.
-Payments for the second half are due by the 10th of the next month.
+- Accelerated remitters (AMWA $25,000 to $99,999): remit twice monthly; first-half payments are due by the 25th of the same month, second-half payments by the 10th of the next month

 - Threshold 2 remitters (AMWA $100,000 and over): remit within three days of each pay period